robjustice/Apple3/Titan2e/Readme.md

-# Titan //e Emulation Interpreter
+# Titan /// plus //e Emulation Interpreter

 This is a SOS Interpreter to allow launching of the //e emulation from a Selector menu.
 This is based on a disassembly of the Titan //e disk